 Theory Y managers, on the other hand, believe that a sense of ownership and autonomy in reaching company objectives can drive an inherent form of motivation.
 Humans receive a natural satisfaction from personal growth and improvement.
 Taking McGregor’s Y Theory into account, it becomes clear that to motivate employees, managers must provide an environment which can fuse their desire for constant development and achievement with a strong sense of purpose and room for self-direction.

 These factors have encouraged managers to break the connection between performance and pay, instead placing emphasis on an environment that encourages Y Theory management objectives.
 This has created a paradigm shift away from annual performance reviews based on X Theory incentives and towards a mission driven environment that fosters creativity, ownership and self-direction.

 Creating a strong culture of continuous learning and feedback will win you a motivated and agile workforce.
 To create these conditions, more managers are prioritizing coaching, recognition and openness by using real-time 360-degree feedback tools.
 However, compensation decisions still need to be made.
-For more information, sign up to receive this free eBook with five ways companies are delinking pay from performance management.
+Check out our research on the 5 latest trends in delinking pay from performance feedback.